ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 }
 ```

-#### Sales Contact person
+#### Sales contact person

-Copy of the buyer email with only a few differences.
+The Sales contact person receives a copy of the buyer email with only a few differences
-Therefore the variable `is_sales_contact` is set to true.
+if the variable `is_sales_contact` is set to true.

-Send only if configured
+This email is sent only with the following configuration:

 ``` yaml
 #possible mode: config or customer